miguelraz/miguelraz.github.io/diary.md

 # Virtual diary for progress on all fronts

+92. Woke up to the `primecount_jll` post getting tons of love, awesome!
+Hat tip to Stefan Karpsinski and Carsten Bauer for alley-ooping this.

+93. Need to remember the `@doc` macro exists to document code not necessarily next to a function declaration - need to add a dispatch to DoctorDocstrings.jl for this case.

+94. Ah right, forgot the `make -j${proc}` flag for a parallel BBuilder recipe, thanks to Mosè for [catching that again](https://github.com/JuliaPackaging/Yggdrasil/pull/2779/files)

 # 05/04/2021

 86. Chris Elrod with the amazing hint that `@code_native` has a `syntax=:intel` or `syntax=:att` flag!